vpavlenko/study-music/parts/transcription.md

 Questions:
 - Does it use spleeter?
 Is demucs better?
-- How does it draw precise melodyne-like pitch contours?
+- How does it draw precise Melodyne-like pitch contours?
+I see them in a demo of Basic Pitch, but they're lost on midi export?
 - How does it estimate midi notes?
 - Does it extract midi notes first and then Q-filters a certain part over it for playback?
 Or how does it split a part into harmonics/notes in a polyphonic texture?